Reproduced from UNMAS Technical Note 10.10 / 02, Issue 1.0 (which I helped to draft)

 chemicals used in the paste).
 Any change to the chemicals present

-in a visor may change its properties, and should not be recommended
+in a visor may change its ability to flex.
+Pastes should not be used unless proven safe in independent trials.

 the risk that UV hardened polycarbonate protection is used in